Upgrade table and field definitions¶

 removing fields and so on.

-When you upgrade to newer versions of TYPO3 CMS or upgrade an extension, the data definition of tables and fields might have changed.
-The TYPO3 CMS Install Tool will detect such changes.
+When you upgrade to newer versions of the TYPO3 CMS or upgrade an extension, the data definition of tables and fields might have changed.
+The TYPO3 CMS install tool will detect such changes.

 When you install a new extension, any change to the database is automatically performed.
 When you upgrade to a new major version of TYPO3 CMS, you should normally go through the Upgrade Wizard, whose first step is to perform all necessary database changes:

-What this tool does is collating the information from all
+This tool is collating the information from all

-files of active extensions and compare it with
+ext_tables.sql files of all active extensions and compares it with

 the current database structure.
 It then proposes to perform the necessary changes,